obvonage/deved-platform/content/blog/en/send-and-request-data-with-webhooks-with-ai-studio.md

 ---
 ## Introduction

 [Vonage AI Studio](https://www.vonage.com/communications-apis/ai-studio/?icmp=l3nav%7Cl3nav_gototheaistudiooverviewpage_novalue) is a Low-Code / No-Code conversational AI platform that helps businesses handle complex customer interactions through voice and text.
-As you begin to create virtual agents with AI Studio, it won't take long before you'll need to retrieve data from a third-party source such as a Webhook.
+As you create virtual agents with AI Studio, it won't take long before you need to retrieve data from a third-party source such as a Webhook.
 In this blog post, you'll learn:

 * How to retrieve data from a Webhook in AI Studio from a REST Endpoint
 * How to store the data as a parameter (for later use)
 * Examples of conditional statements to perform operations with the data

-In order to understand how to interact with a Webhook in AI Studio, we'll use a scenario in which a bank would like to validate a customer's identity by matching a pin number with the number retrieved from a Webhook.
+To understand how to interact with a Webhook in AI Studio, we'll use a scenario where a bank would like to validate a customer's identity by matching a pin number with the number retrieved from a Webhook.

 ## Understanding the Payload Data